shotvibe/shotvibe-web/docs/rest-api.markdown

 Retrieves all of the photos that are in an album, and all of the users who are members of the album.

+### GET /albums/public/

+Retrieves the id of the public album available to the user.

 ### POST /photos/upload_request/?num_photos={n}

 The user would like to upload `n` photos.